storj/dbx/DIALECTS.md

 ## Spanner

 Spanner dialect uses the Spanner driver at https://github.com/googleapis/go-sql-spanner.
 There are a few considerations when developing features for Spanner.

-- Spanner does not support nested transactions; an existing transaction should be used or an entirely separate transaction
+Spanner does not support nested transactions.
+Existing transaction should be used instead of creating a new one.

-- `go-sql-spanner` has an issue currently where, in the default AutoCommitDMLMode == Transactional mode, queries with a returning clause (using `THEN RETURN`) use a read-only transaction.
-All Spanner queries with a returning clause should therefore execute inside a transaction.
-See https://github.com/googleapis/go-sql-spanner/issues/235 for more info and to track the issue.
+go-sql-spanner driver has an issue where it starts any `QueryContext` call with a read-only transaction.
+This should not be the case in situations like "UPDATE ...
+THEN RETURN ...".
+See https://github.com/googleapis/go-sql-spanner/issues/235 for more details.

+go-sql-spanner does not automatically convert uint64 to int64.
+Spanner in general pretty much only supports int64 from the integer types, so any other datatype needs to be converted.
+See https://github.com/googleapis/go-sql-spanner/pull/272 for the fix.
+Once it is merged the workarounds for uint64 can be removed.

+go-sql-spanner only allows using spanner.NullJSON for json arguments.
+To make it compatible with our `[]byte` queries, we need to wrap `[]byte` with `spanner.NullJSON`.